mka2136/academic-site/content/home/biography.md

   #  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-Since an early age, I have been constantly in awe of, and inspired by, what microorganisms can do to and for us humans.
+<p style="color:white">Since an early age, I have been constantly in awe of, and inspired by, what microorganisms can do to and for us humans.
 Currently, I am a <a href = "https://www.irvinginstitute.columbia.edu/services/tl1-training-programs">TRANSFORM TL1</a>-funded Postdoctoral Research Fellow working with <a href = "https://www.infectiousdiseases.cumc.columbia.edu/research-labs/uhlemann-lab">Dr. Anne-Catrin Uhlemann</a> at Columbia University Irving Medical Center in the Department of Medicine Division of Infectious Diseases.
-I am a microbiologist and engineer with a background in pathogen genomics and multidrug resistance, human and environmental microbiomes, and engineering of biological processes.
+I am a microbiologist and engineer with a background in pathogen genomics and multidrug resistance, human and environmental microbiomes, and engineering of biological processes.</p>

-My recent focus has been the complex relationships between commensal and pathogenic organisms in the human microbiome.
+<p style="color:white">My recent focus has been the complex relationships between commensal and pathogenic organisms in the human microbiome.
 Specifically, I study how oral and gut microbiota modulate the emergence and clearance of multidrug-resistant organisms in immunocompromised hosts.
-My future research interests lie at the intersection of my prior experiences with environmental bioprocess engineering and the relationship between the human microbiome and antimicrobial resistance.
+My future research interests lie at the intersection of my prior experiences with environmental bioprocess engineering and the relationship between the human microbiome and antimicrobial resistance.</p>